Riley Hawk: Music

 Hawk is a music enthusiast.
 He has played music for several years in local San Diego bands and began collecting vinyl records at age 15.
 As of April 2022, Hawk was the frontman of punk band Warish, then signed with Riding Easy Records.

 Business ventures

 In 2019, Hawk opened a coffee shop, Steel Mill Coffee & Records, in San Diego County which he co-owned and operated with friends.
 The shop went out of business in May 2023.

 Personal life

 Since early 2021, Hawk has been in a relationship with Frances Bean Cobain, daughter of late Nirvana frontman Kurt Cobain and Hole frontwoman Courtney Love.
 The couple married on October 7, 2023, in Los Angeles, in a ceremony officiated by former R.E.M. frontman Michael Stipe, Cobain's godfather.
-The couple welcomed their first child together, a son, on September 17, 2024.
+The couple had a son on September 17, 2024.

-Hawk is a practitioner of Brazilian jiu-jitsu and has achieved the rank of blue belt (the lowest non-graded belt) in the martial art.
+Hawk is a practitioner of Brazilian jiu-jitsu and has achieved the rank of blue belt.

-His uncle is Steve Hawk, a surfer and former editor of Surfer Magazine.